 Cataract Surgeon in Fort Myers

 Cataract surgery today is precise, painless and safe.
-If you are looking for a highly qualified cataract surgeon in Fort Myers, Cape Coral, or elsewhere in Lee County, get in touch with Elmquist Eye Group today to schedule an evaluation with Dr. Trevor Elmquist and get more information about cataract treatment.
+If you are looking for a highly qualified cataract surgeon in Fort Myers, Cape Coral, or elsewhere in Lee County, get in touch with Elmquist Eye Group today to schedule an evaluation with Dr. Sarah Eccles-Brown or Dr. Yasaira Rodriguez and get more information about cataract treatment.

-Dr. Elmquist is proud to be among Castle Connolly Medical Ltd.’s list of America’s Top Doctors in ophthalmology, based on nominations from his peers.
-He is board certified by the American Board of Ophthalmology and a fellow of the American Academy of Ophthalmology, specializing in general ophthalmology and cataract surgery.
+Both surgeons are board certified by the American Board of Ophthalmology and a fellows of the American Academy of Ophthalmology, specializing in general ophthalmology and cataract surgery.

-Along with his partner, Kate Wagner, OD, and his associate, Nina Burt, OD, both of whom are board certified optometrists, Dr. Elmquist and his team provide a full spectrum of eye care services and can handle all of your family’s vision needs.
+Drs.
+Eccles-Brown and Rodriguez, along with board certified optometrists, Kate Wagner, OD, and Nina Burt, OD, provide a full spectrum of eye care services and can handle all of your family’s vision needs.

 Cataracts are most common among people over age 65, but they can also occur in younger people.
 According to the National Eye Institute, over 24.5 million Americans aged 40 and older are affected by cataracts.
 Some cataracts result from conditions like diabetes, certain types of medications, such as prednisone and corticosteroids, and other problems.
 There are also congenital cataracts that are present at birth.

 The symptoms of cataracts include:

 - Difficulty seeing at night or in low light